Hero's journey: Atonement with the Father/Abyss

 In this step, the hero must confront and be initiated by whatever holds the ultimate power in their life.
-In many myths and stories, this is the father or a father figure who has life and death power.
+In many myths and stories, this is the father or a father figure who has life-and-death power.
 This is the center point of the journey.
 All the previous steps have been moving into this place, all that follow will move out from it.
-Although this step is most frequently symbolized by an encounter with a male entity, it does not have to be a male—just someone or something with incredible power.
+Although an encounter with a male entity most frequently symbolizes this step, it does not have to be a male—just someone or something with incredible power.
 Per Campbell, Atonement consists in no more than the abandonment of that self-generated double monster—the dragon thought to be God (superego) and the dragon thought to be Sin (repressed id).
-But this requires an abandonment of the attachment to ego itself, and that is what is difficult.
+But this requires an abandonment of the attachment to ego itself, which is difficult.
 One must have faith that the father is merciful, and then a reliance on that mercy.
-Therewith, the center of belief is transferred outside of the bedeviling god's tight scaly ring, and the dreadful ogres dissolve.
+In addition to that, the center of belief is transferred outside of the bedeviling god's tight scaly ring, and the dreadful ogres dissolve.

 It is in this ordeal that the hero may derive hope and assurance from the helpful female figure, by whose magic (pollen charms or power of intercession) they are protected through all the frightening experiences of the father's ego-shattering initiation.
 For if it is impossible to trust the terrifying father-face, then one's faith must be centered elsewhere (Spider Woman, Blessed Mother); and with that reliance for support, one endures the crisis—only to find, in the end, that the father and mother reflect each other, and are in essence the same.Campbell later expounds:The problem of the hero going to meet the father is to open his soul beyond terror to such a degree that he will be ripe to understand how the sickening and insane tragedies of this vast and ruthless cosmos are completely validated in the majesty of Being.
 The hero transcends life with its peculiar blind spot and for a moment rises to a glimpse of the source.
 They behold the face of the father, understand — and the two are atoned.